 Start your Day One right and come prepared.
 This government web page shows what documents you may need to bring to your first day of work.
-Your employer will also work with you to explain the I-9 process.
-The federal government requires original documents; photocopies cannot be accepted for the I-9.
+Your supervisor will also work with you to explain the I-9 process.
+Federal law requires you to show original documents (not photocopies).

 If you have questions, email or call the OHR Contact Center (OHR@umn.edu, 612-624-8647 or 800-756-2363).

-All on-campus student employees must be paid at least $9.65 an hour.
-Many student jobs on campus pay more than the $9.65 minimum wage.
+All on-campus student workers must be paid at least $9.86 an hour as of January 1, 2019.
+Many student jobs on campus pay more than the minimum wage.
 Review the average student wages by job family and job code.

 Students assigned to work shifts of six hours or more that begin before 6:00 a.m. or begin or end after 7:00 p.m. receive a shift differential of an extra 60 cents an hour.

-Your earnings as a student employee may be exempt from FICA withholding.
+Your earnings as a student worker may be exempt from FICA withholding.